- Examples of phishing

-In response to the above, IT will set new controls for e-mail.
+In response to the above, IT has set new controls for e-mail.
 These include mail quotas and policies relating to the flow of e-mail as well as best practices in e-mail management.

-As always, we remind you that CCRI will NEVER ask you for your user name and password via e-mail.
-Any e-mail that asks for helpdesk and password or contains links to external websites should always be suspect.
+As always, we remind you that CCRI will NEVER ask you for your user name or password via e-mail.
+Any e-mail that asks for this information or contains links to external websites should always be suspect.

-If you receive e-mail that is a phishing attack, please forward the message to email@example.com, an address we have created to become more efficient in the reporting of and response to e-mail abuse.
-Please do not contact the Service Desk.
-We have more than 2,300 users on the system and the calls to the Service Desk can be overwhelming.
+If you receive e-mail that you suspect to be a phishing attack, please forward the message to firstname.lastname@example.org, an address we have created to become more efficient in the reporting of and response to e-mail abuse.

 Thank you for assistance and cooperation.